Bulgaria's oldest city honored as European culture capital

 Examples of this influence were presented during the opening music, light and dance show under the motto "Together."

-Some 350 cultural events are scheduled in Plovdiv this year, including an exhibition featuring fragments of the Berlin Wall to mark 30 years since its fall.
+Some 350 cultural events are scheduled in Plovdiv this year, including one exhibition featuring fragments of the Berlin Wall to mark 30 years since its fall and another with 30 short films and debates on how art can foster liberty.

 Plovdiv, the first Bulgarian city to become a European culture capital, was also named among The New York Times' list of 52 places to go in 2019.
 It shares the 2019 culture title with the Italian city of Matera.